Wuzhou Guangxi, China Travel Guide

 Mon-Fri, 9:00 AM-5:00 PM.
 ATMs are widely available, look for international card network logos.

-Meals are typically served at specific times, though little restaurants might change.
+Meals are typically served at specific times, though small dining places might change.

-Spring Festival, National Day, May Day, Dragon Boat Festival, Mid-Autumn Festival are major holidays.
+Spring Festival, National Day, May Day, Dragon Boat Festival, Mid-Autumn Festival are significant holidays.

 Specialized services for foreign travelers with visual or hearing impairments are limited.
 Contact hotels, tour operators, or local disability organizations directly to ask about particular accessibility needs before your trip.